Winter Stillness & the Body’s Deep Intelligence

 Winter Is a Biological Pause, Not a Failure of Momentum

 In nature, winter is when growth turns inward.
-Trees drop their leaves.
+Trees release their leaves.
 Animals hibernate.
 Rivers slow beneath ice.
-Nothing is wasted—but nothing is rushed.
+Nothing is wasted—and nothing is rushed.
+Even the freezing of a pond or lake happens gradually, through steady exposure to cold and time.

 The human body follows the same logic.

-During winter, metabolism slows, energy naturally conserves, and the nervous system seeks quieter input.
-When we ignore this rhythm—by overworking, overtraining, under-sleeping—we draw from deeper reserves meant for longevity.
+During winter, metabolism naturally slows, energy is conserved, and the nervous system seeks quieter input.
+When we ignore this rhythm—by overworking, overtraining, or under-sleeping—we draw from deeper reserves meant for longevity.
 Over time, this borrowing shows up as fatigue, anxiety, hormonal imbalance, poor sleep, and burnout.

 Yin repair is the antidote.